ishan-udayanga/ishan-udayanga/README.md

 ### 👨‍💻 About Me

-Experienced Systems Administrator with 5+ years in IT infrastructure management.
-Expert in deploying and managing operating systems, servers, and networks to boost efficiency.
-Skilled in troubleshooting complex issues, enforcing security, and ensuring system uptime.
-Proven team player with a knack for adapting to new technologies.
-Currently optimizing cloud resources and enhancing IT infrastructure at **Calcey Technologies**.
+Experienced IT Professional with over 10+ years of expertise in IT support, system administration, and network management.
+Proven ability to support 200+ users, ensuring seamless IT operations, troubleshooting technical issues, and optimizing system performance.
+Skilled in managing complex IT systems, network architecture, and cloud infrastructure, with a track record of achieving 99.8% system uptime, reducing support response times by 40%, and cutting cloud costs by 20%.
+Adept at delivering secure, high-performing technology solutions, with strong cybersecurity, cloud computing, and IT infrastructure knowledge.
+Passionate about driving operational excellence and contributing to dynamic IT teams. at **Trasna Solutions**.

 - 🔭 **Current Role**: IT Administrator at Trasna
 - 🌱 **Currently Learning**: Cyber Security | Network Technology | Cloud Computing